 Here is an actual, true-to-life-example.
 Meet Ray and Liz, both 35 and new business owners.
 Just seven years ago, Liz underwent multiple successful surgeries to remove a malignancy that required a one-month hospital stay and one full year of physical, speech, and occupational therapy.
 Though in full remission by God’s Grace, she is highly concerned about protecting their cash flow, and their finances.
-They are currently working closely with their new advisor to get the protection side of their long-term financial world in first order.
+They are currently working closely with their new financial professional to get the protection side of their long-term financial world in first order.

 Like most of us, both Liz and Ray are daily coffee aficionados.
 Their favorite brew, you inquire?
 None other than a daily Grande Café latte on their way to work and on early Saturday mornings.

 Wanting to be more diligent about their spending, they both do admit, however, that the $4.15 price tag before tips (please tip your barista!) for their daily java is worth the cost.
 Because, as Liz puts it, “-It’s not just about the coffee.
 It’s also the coffee experience.
 It’s about the community.
 It’s being able to take a break, relax for a few minutes, and just take it all in.”- Perfectly normal feelings, with what she has been through in life at such a young age.

 Though Liz and Ray are not in agreement that giving up one of their daily pleasures will lead to financial independence, they do agree that they are paying a dear price for not containing these costs.
 Having completely disregarded how much their coffee habit is costing them, has led to overspending — and, unfortunately, escalating credit card debt.
 Moreover, their total living expenses’ cash reserves will barely last them 2 months.